Blisse/blisse.github.com/_posts/2012-12-05-aclockworkwtf.md

       The book definitely feels like a real story.
 Everything in the novel achieves a strong sense of circular conclusiveness like you would want in a good story.
 While not to say loose ends are all closed, the style and narrative really complements each other well in a way I haven't experienced or felt before.
     </p>
     <p>
-      It's a great read, for sure.
+      It's a great read if anything.
     </p>
   </div>
 </div>